Human Keys – How They Work and Why They’re the Future of Secure Digital Identity

 - The user's data is masked before being sent to the network, ensuring that no node can see the actual input.

-- The network performs computations on this masked data, further protecting user privacy.
+- The network performs computations on this masked data.

 Why Mishti as an Actively Validated Service